 However, on the other hand, we have neighbors who sometimes put on music that they know we do not like and they turn it loud.
 We like the Beatles or so, and despise Bavarian folk music.
 And it is precisely this music they play loud.
 These neighbors are a real pain; they take delight in bullying us.
 We complained about their dog, and this music is their revenge.
 Even though their noise cannot rival that from my husband's snoring, it infuriates me in a completely different way.
-Whenever they put on this music, I am consumed by rage against these stupid neighbors.
+Whenever they put on this music, I am consumed by rage against these stupid neighbors (adapted from an account by a client; see for work on the controllability dimension, Allred, 1999, Averill, 1982, Averill, 1993).

+Or, another example: The first question everybody asked when the 2003 blackout in North America occurred was "Was it a terrorist attack?"
+Strangely enough, some kind of relief seeped in when it became clear that this was not a terrorist onslaught.
+The hardship on the ground was identical; however, still, seemingly it was easier to stomach it when it was not meant as a terrorist "message of humiliation."

-As soon as a person suffers at the hands other human beings, she has three choices.
-She may define this suffering (1) as a misunderstanding (being hit by an accident or a natural disaster), or (2) she may define it as prosocial honorable lesson (being beaten like an operation or vaccination that hurts but must be endured), or (3) as a humiliation (being beaten as violation of my dignity).
-Only in the third case she looks at herself as traumatized victim.
-Thus, human rights humiliation, or dignity humiliation, is an indispensable concept for defining victimhood as victimhood, and it causes the most painful trauma, at least as soon as this pain is inflicted by fellow human beings within a framework of human rights ideals.
+When people suffer at the hands other human beings, they have in principle four choices.
+She may define this suffering (1) as a kind of natural disaster (being beaten by a disturbed or drunk person, for example), or (2) she may accept it as "prosocial honorable lesson" or "prosocial humbling" (as discussed earlier, being beaten, in honor contexts, is often seen as equivalent to having surgery or a vaccination that "hurts but must be endured"), or (3) she may not accept it as "prosocial honorable lesson" (being beaten as slight of honor that calls for humiliation-for-humiliation), or (4) she might see it as an illegitimate humiliation of dignity (being beaten as violation of dignity that ought to be opposed in a dignified Mandela-like fashion).
+Only in the third and fourth case does a person look at herself as traumatized victim.

+Thus, human rights humiliation, or dignity humiliation, is an indispensable concept for defining victimhood as victimhood, and, consequently, the most painful trauma occurs when pain is inflicted by fellow human beings within a framework of human rights ideals.